noqqe/why-openbsd.rocks/content/fact/syspatch.md

 title: "syspatch(8)"
 ---

-A common mistake is that you need to patch and recompile OpenBSD manually when security updates need to happen.
-OpenBSD supports binary patches since 6.1 using its own tooling `syspatch(8)`!
-Binary updates are available for amd64, i386, and arm64 for the current and previous version of OpenBSD.
+It is a common mistake to manually patch and recompile OpenBSD when security updates are required.
+Since 6.1, OpenBSD has supported binary patches using its own `syspatch(8)` tooling!
+Binary updates are available for the current and previous versions of amd64, i386 and arm64.

 Consider subscribing to the announce mailing list to be informed of security updates.